How patients use the prefilled syringe at home

 Step 3: Your patient should find a clean, flat work surface, such as a table.

 Step 4: Your patient must make sure the liquid medicine in the prefilled syringe is clear and colorless to yellow and free from particles.
 Your patient must not inject the medicine if it is cloudy, discolored, or contains particles.
-Your patient should call a healthcare provider or pharmacist if your patient has any questions about the CIMZIA prefilled syringe.
+Your patient should call a healthcare professional or pharmacist if they have any questions about the CIMZIA prefilled syringe.

 Step 5: Your patient should gather all the supplies needed for injection.